mzazon/awesome-cloud-projects/aws/cost-allocation-chargeback-systems/cost-allocation-chargeback-systems.md

    echo "✅ Cost allocation query example executed"
    ```

    This query template can be adapted for various reporting needs, including real-time dashboards, historical trend analysis, and integration with business intelligence tools for comprehensive cost visibility.
+The flexible API structure supports custom filtering and grouping for specific organizational requirements.

 10. **Test Cost Allocation System**:

     Comprehensive testing ensures the cost allocation system functions correctly before deploying to production.
 This includes validating Lambda function execution, budget alert configurations, and notification delivery.
-Testing also verifies that cost data is being processed accurately and that all stakeholders receive appropriate notifications.
+Testing also verifies that cost data is being processed accurately and that all stakeholders receive appropriate notifications through the configured channels.

     ```bash
     # Manually trigger Lambda function for testing